If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Once you’ve found a lender that you think would be a good match, you’ll need to complete some paperwork.
 The first thing you’ll need to do is complete a short application form, and this form includes essential information about yourself and your company.

 If approved, you’ll want to sign an agreement.
-Your contract should delineate all the details of the loan, including the type of loan, the loan amount, the length of time you plan to repay the loan, and the interest rate.
+Your contract should delineate all the loan details, including the type of loan, the loan amount, the length of time you plan to repay the loan, and the interest rate.
 It should also specify when payments are due.

 When’s The Best Time to Apply for a Loan?